phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 718807
+#Total Number of Tweets: 1520631
-#Number of Clinton Tweets: 503520
+#Number of Trump Tweets: 719542
-#Number of Rubio Tweets: 200371
+#Number of Clinton Tweets: 503859
-#Number of Sanders Tweets: 196848
+#Number of Rubio Tweets: 200500
-#Number of Carson Tweets: 112913
+#Number of Sanders Tweets: 196978
-#Number of Bush Tweets: 77948
+#Number of Carson Tweets: 112997
-#Total Number of Tweets:
+#Number of Bush Tweets: 78044
 ---